Blackburn0/Alx_DjangoLearnLab/django_blog/README.md

    - Custom HTML templates for authentication and blog pages.
    - Static files (CSS, JavaScript) for styling and interactivity.

+5. **Comment System**:
+   - Authenticated users can add comments to blog posts.
+   - Comment authors can edit or delete their comments.
+   - Comments are displayed under the corresponding blog post.

 ---

 ## Setup Instructions